No-Bake Healthy Snack Bars

 No-Bake Snacks Bars

 Easy no-bake snack bars are my favourite things to make because you can make endless delicious varieties, no baking required.
 Plus, if you have a well-stocked vegan pantry, you always have what you need to make them.
-I like including one or two no-bake recipes in my weekly meal prep so I’m always ready for snack attacks during the week.

 Here are some of my favourite no-bake bars, bites and treats: